-In the passage we are studying (Luke 16:19-31) we learn a lot about what happens to a person in Hell.
+In the passage we are studying for this lesson (Luke 16:19-31), we learn a lot about what happens to a person in Hell.
 Now we must remember that it is a person’s soul that goes to hell and that the soul has a bodily form.
-What is tormented in Hell is a person’s soul, and as we see from the passage the soul is who we really are.
+In Hell the soul is tormented.

 The passage says that hell is a place of torment.
 Below we will list some ways in which a person is tormented in Hell.

 - They are tormented by the flames of Hell (verse 24).
 Many say the flames cannot be real because they would eventually consume a person.
-Remember that it is the soul that is burning in hell and it cannot be consumed but it can be tormented as the rich man is tormented here.
+Remember that it is the soul that is burning in hell, and it cannot be consumed.
+It can however be tormented just as we see the rich man’s soul tormented in the passage.

 - They are tormented by the fact that they cannot escape (verse 26).
 There is no escape from Hell.

 - They are tormented by the thoughts of other loved ones coming to such a place (verse 27-31).
-Note the rich man doesn’t want any of his brethren to come to this place of torment.
-This here speaks volumes about what an awful place of torment Hell really is.
+The rich man did not want any of his brethren to come to this place of torment.
+This shows us how awful Hell really is.

 What is the destiny of Hell?

-One day after the tribulation and the Millennial Reign of the Lord Jesus Christ on this earth there will be an event called the Great White Throne Judgment.
-At this time the word of God says that Death and Hell will deliver up the dead that are in them.
-Then Death and Hell will be thrown into the Lake of Fire, and whosoever was not found written in the Lambs book of life will be thrown in the Lake of Fire as well.
-This is the second death (Revelation 20:11-15)
+After the Tribulation and the Millennial Reign of the Lord Jesus Christ on this earth is an event called the Great White Throne Judgment.
+At this time Death and Hell will deliver up the dead that are in them to be Judged at the Great White Throne Judgment.
+Then Death and Hell will be thrown into the Lake of Fire along with whosoever was not found written in the Lambs book of life.
+This is the second death (Revelation 20:11-15).

-The punishment in the Lake of Fire is eternal and we see this from passages like Revelation 14:11 and also by comparing Revelation 19:20 with Revelation 20:10.
+The punishment in the Lake of Fire is eternal and we see this from passages like Revelation 14:11.
+This is also shown by comparing Revelation 19:20 with Revelation 20:10.

 What is the only good thing about the Lake of Fire?

-The only good thing we see from the scriptures about the Lake of Fire is that it is not created for you.
+The only good thing we see from the scriptures about the Lake of Fire is that it was not created for you.
 It was created for the devil and his angels (Matthew 25:41).
 God never intended for man to go to this horrible place.
-This is why he sent his son the Lord Jesus Christ to die on the cross and take our place.
+This is the reason that God sent his son, the Lord Jesus Christ, to die on the cross in our place.

 Some Facts about Hell : Handout